WhoopInc/frozen-moment-OLD/docs/moment/01-parsing/04-string-formats.md

 frozenMoment("05-06-1995", ["MM-DD-YYYY", "DD-MM-YYYY"]); // uses the first format
 ```

-You may also specify a language and strictness argument; they work the same was as they do in the single format case.
+You may also specify a locale and strictness argument; they work the same was as they do in the single format case.

 **Note:** Parsing multiple formats is considerably slower than parsing a single format.
 If you can avoid it, it is much faster to parse a single format.